 One of the essential factors that you should consider is being confident in yourself.
 This can be done by adjusting your body language.

-One of such opportunities is getting a job, Canada’s economy is booming and several positions are opening by the minute.
+One of such opportunity is getting a job, Canada’s economy is booming and several positions are opening by the minute.

-So, with the right qualifications and strategy you’d be landing a job few months after completing your migration process.
+So, with the right qualifications and strategy, you’d be landing a job a few months after completing your migration process.